terrytay/tp/docs/DeveloperGuide.md

      Finally, the first alternative was implemented as it was easier to implement and maintain it if changes were required to the user's requirements (e.g. Changes to the number of parameters provided by the user).

+#### 3.1.3 Future Enhancements

+The current version of the application doesn't take into account the other tasks present, however, the priority values can still be used to decide the more important task. <br>
+In v3.0 our application will support
+ 1. scheduling tasks while avoiding tasks present previously
+ 1. add support for tasks to be scheduled preemptively (i.e, tasks can be scheduled over non-contiguous days)
+ 1. Change the default priority value assigned to scheduled tasks

 [comment]: # (@@author NizarMohd)